Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Basic definitions

 We call {\em language} of $X$ the set $\L (X) = \{ x_{[i,j]} ; x\in X, i\leq j\}$.
 A set defined with two words $u$ and $v$ of $A^{*}$ by

 is called a {\em cylinder set}.
 When $u$ is the empty word we set $[u.v]_X = [v]_X$.
 The family of cylinder sets is a base of the induced topology on $X$.
-As it will not create confusion we will write $[u]$ and $S$ instead of $[u]_{X}$ and $S_{\mid X}$.
+When no confusion is possible we write $[u]$ and $S$ instead of $[u]_{X}$ and $S_{\mid X}$.